Midnight Club II: Gameplay

-Dry, hilly suburbs and congested interstates can be found throughout Los Angeles, and just like Midnight Club: Street Racing, the city contains many landmarks, as well as numerous shortcuts and jumps.
-Paris is the home to cobblestone alleyways, monumental roundabouts, and the Paris Catacombs, as well as jumps across the river Seine and into alleyways.
+Dry, hilly suburbs and congested interstates can be found throughout Los Angeles, and just like its predecessor, the city contains many landmarks, as well as numerous shortcuts and jumps.
+Paris is home to cobblestone alleyways, monumental roundabouts, and the Paris Catacombs, as well as jumps across the river Seine and into alleyways.
 Tokyo is a city of neon-glittering avenues and tight alleyways, and contains an equal array of tourist sights and attractions.

 The vehicles in Midnight Club II all resemble real-life vehicles but have subtle differences to their counterparts, such as different headlamps or tail lights.
 Also, most of them have aesthetical modifications commonly found in street racing and import scenes, such as spoilers, hood scoops, and body kits.

 In the car selection menu, descriptions and stats of each vehicle can be seen, along with the option to choose among 4 colors.
 Once a car is viewed, a sound effect unique to that car is played in the background.

 Each character will cruise around the city, waiting for a challenge.
 This excludes Moses, who helps the player begin the Career Mode, as well as the four champions who will seek the player out after all predecessors are beaten.
 They will talk to the player or "think loudly" during pre-race cut-scenes, during which the player can discover their motives, see the statistics of their vehicle, and learn each character's unique theme song.

+Midnight Club II also features an online multiplayer component.
+The Xbox version was supported through Xbox Live which was shut down on April 15, 2010.
+The game is now supported online with replacement online servers for the Xbox called Insignia.

+Development

+The game had a marketing budget of $6.1 million.

 Soundtrack

 The album was released at E3 in 2003 as a promotional gift.
-It consisted of mainly techno and trance music along with rap music.
+It consists of mainly techno and trance music along with rap music.
 The soundtrack contains 38 tracks produced by various artists.
-The tracks "Outrun" and "Extra Dry" were featured from the 2002 film Irreversible and produced by Thomas Bangalter.
+The tracks "Outrun" and "Extra Dry" were featured in the 2002 film Irreversible and produced by Thomas Bangalter.